ElishaPhillips/K-Means-DeepTree-Wisconsin-Breast-Cancer-Diagnostics/README.md

-# Performing Predictive Analysis for Breast Cancer Diagnostics
+# Decomposing Random Forest Algorithms: Predictive Analysis for Breast Cancer Diagnostics
-### With K-Means Clustering and Random Forest Algorithms in Python with JupyterLab
+### K-Means Clustering and Random Forest Algorithms in Python with JupyterLab

 ####  Source
 This dataset was pulled from Kaggle, and comprises a set of nuclei features for breast tumor diagnosis.